1860–61 United States House of Representatives elections: Election summaries

 California was apportioned one additional seat for the 37th Congress, increasing the total seats to 239.

 Representatives from seceding states overwhelmingly were Democrats.
 Withdrawal of these Representatives boosted Republican House control.
 Some seceding states held Federal elections, but seceded before the elected Representatives served.
 Other seceding states held no Federal elections.

+Maps

 Special elections

 There were special elections in 1860–61 during the 36th United States Congress and 37th United States Congress.